High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Concluding Remarks

 In this work we have mainly explored the use of Gauss-Legendre and tanh-sinh quadrature.
-In general, Gauss-Legendre is performs well when the associated height functions do not have a vertical tangent, and, even if they do, it often yields a comparatively high accuracy when $q$ is small.
+In general, Gauss-Legendre performs well when the associated height functions do not have a vertical tangent, and, even if they do, it often yields a comparatively high accuracy when $q$ is small.
 On the other hand, tanh-sinh is better equipped at handling end-point singularities, and is therefore more effective for height functions exhibiting vertical tangents, such as at branching points.
 Numerical experiments using randomly generated interfacial geometry, see \cref{sec:random}, support this assessment and suggest the following strategy for choosing between Gauss-Legendre and tanh-sinh: if masking operations indicate there are branching points (i.e., the set $\mathcal P$ discussed in \cref{sec:driver} is likely non-empty), and high precision is sought, then apply tanh-sinh quadrature in the base integral; otherwise, or if the target application is limited to a small $q$, use Gauss-Legendre quadrature.

 From the outset, the quadrature algorithms were designed so as to not rely on ad hoc subdivision methods.
 Nevertheless, in some applications it could be highly beneficial to subdivide the constraint cell $U$ into smaller subcells (of the same shape).
 Doing so effectively allows the choice of height direction/elimination axis to become more locally adaptive to the interfacial geometry at hand, such that different portions of the geometry use different height directions.
-For example, in the vast majority of cases of the randomly generated geometry in \cref{sec:random}, just one or two levels of subdividing $U$ into equal sized quadrants/octants, say, would yield the kinds of geometry for which Gauss-Legendre yields rapid convergence, faster than what is possible without any subdivision.
+For example, in the vast majority of cases of the randomly generated geometry in \cref{sec:random}, just one or two levels of subdividing $U$ into equal sized quadrants/octants, say, would yield the kinds of geometry for which Gauss-Legendre yields rapid convergence, faster than what is possible without any subdivision; see, e.g., the numerical results provided in the supplementary material.
 Of course, subdivision may incur a greater number of quadrature points.
 However, it should be noted that one cannot always rely on this kind of subdivision in order to resolve complex geometry of $\Gamma$; for example, singularities require a direct treatment and cannot be efficiently handled solely through constraint cell subdivision.